-A FHA loan may make home buying easier than a Conventional Mortgage.
+An FHA loan may make home buying easier than a Conventional Mortgage.
 This loan option is popular among first time home buyers because the minimum down payment is only 3.5% of the purchase price.
 This is smaller than the 5% minimum for a conventional mortgage.
 The low FHA loan requirements opens the door to home ownership for low income families as well as families that have recently moved to the United States.
 FHA loans may be available for immigrants that currently hold a Green Card or Visa.

-Buying a home after a job loss or a job gap may be a major obstacle with a conventional loan however with a FHA purchase mortgage you may simply provide a letter of explanation as well as documentation to explain the reason you were off work for a period of time.
+Buying a home after a job loss or a job gap may be a major obstacle with a conventional loan however with an FHA purchase mortgage you may simply provide a letter of explanation as well as documentation to explain the reason you were off work for a period of time.
 Acceptable reasons to have job gaps when buying a home include maternity leave, caring for a family member, illness or rare occurrences such as acts of God.
-Be sure to check you a loan officer to see if you qualify for a FHA purchase mortgage.
+Be sure to check you a loan officer to see if you qualify for an FHA purchase mortgage.

-Getting an FHA mortgage after bankruptcy for a chapter 7 requires 2 years from the discharge date while getting a FHA mortgage after bankruptcy for a chapter 13 requires only one year.
+Getting an FHA mortgage after bankruptcy for a chapter 7 requires 2 years from the discharge date while getting an FHA mortgage after bankruptcy for a chapter 13 requires only one year.
 Some banks and mortgage companies may even allow a person to buy a house or refinance their FHA mortgage while in a chapter 13 bankruptcy.
-For these reasons, may people choose a FHA mortgage after bankruptcy.
+For these reasons, may people choose an FHA mortgage after bankruptcy.